RADIO AND TELEVISION BROADCAST

 The fee for a television broadcast of a RIIL sponsored contest shall be negotiated with the Executive Director of the RI Interscholastic League.

-“The rights to this broadcast have been granted by the Rhode Island Interscholastic League representing 54 high schools across the State and more than 29,000 boys and girls who participate annually in the RIIL sponsored athletic competition.
+“The rights to this broadcast have been granted by the Rhode Island Interscholastic League representing member high schools across the State and the boys and girls who participate annually in RIIL sponsored athletic competition.
 Any rebroadcast or republication of the programming without the written consent of the RIIL is strictly prohibited.

 Section 4.
 NFHS NETWORK: POLICY ON STREAMING VIA SOCIAL MEDIA PLATFORMS